3DFin/3DFin/README.md

 macOS user may need to install and use an openMP capable compiler, such as GCC from [Homebrew](https://brew.sh/) in order to install the dependencies.

+## QGIS plugin

+Good news!
+Soon, 3DFin will also be available as a plugin in [QGIS](https://www.qgis.org/en/site/), the most used free software for GIS data.
+Instructions on how to install it will be added here once it's online.

 # Usage

-By default running 3Dfin will open a GUI window.
-The [documentation](https://github.com/3DFin/3DFin/blob/main/src/three_d_fin/documentation/documentation.pdf) contains a detailed explanation of the GUI and its functionalities.
+By default, running 3DFin (any version of it) will open a GUI window.
+The [Documentation](https://github.com/3DFin/3DFin/blob/main/src/three_d_fin/documentation/documentation.pdf) contains a detailed explanation of the GUI and its functionalities, and the [Tutorial](https://github.com/fabianfassnacht/Cloud_Compare_3DFin/blob/main/1_3Dfin_cloudcompare.md) demonstrates the CloudCompare plugin usage, although it is applicable to any version of 3DFin.

 For batch processing you can use the CLI capabilities of 3DFin and running the following command:
 ```console